 How Much Caffeine is in Tea?

+First we think it’s worth sharing some facts about tea and caffeine.
 True tea is made from the leaves of an Asian evergreen known as Camellia sinensis.
 White, green, oolong, and black teas all come from this plant, and all contain caffeine.
 Our herbal teas can come from any other plant than Camelia sinensis and most do not contain caffeine.
 One exception is Yerba Maté, a South American herb that does contain caffeine.

 Factors such as the growing region, plant varietal, plant age, leaf age, length of the growing season, field conditions, soil nutrients, and rainfall (and more!) can all influence how much caffeine is in plucked tea leaves.

 How the tea is prepared also plays an important role in how much caffeine makes it into your cup.
 From the amount of tea used to water temperature and brewing time, whether the leaves are steeped loose, in a tea bag, or strainer, are all contributors to caffeine levels.

 Given these variables, it can be difficult to answer the question, “How much caffeine is in this tea?”

 What about Decaffeinated Teas?